 These are often added to powders to keep them from clumping and help with consistency when mixed with liquid.

 They also help to extend shelf life.
 Always check the ingredient label for any of these additives.
-It should just say ‘chicken bone broth’ or ‘beef bone broth’ on your label.
+It should just say ‘chicken bone broth’ on your label.

-You do not want anything with guar gum, xanthan gum, stevia or natural flavour.
+You do not want anything with yeast, guar gum, xanthan gum, stevia or natural flavour.
 These will not be low sodium broths.

 Sourcing can be the Wild West

-It is difficult to know what you are getting with bone broth powders.
+It is difficult to know what you are getting with broth powder products.
 You must trust the brand you are buying from.
 If not, the powder is likely sourced from factory-farmed animals kept in poor living conditions.

-Unhappy animals make for low quality bone broth which is bad for your health.
+News flash: unhappy animals make for low quality products which are bad for your health.
 They could be full of GMOs, hormones and antibiotics.
 Again, it is always smart to ask for third party certifications and where the animals were raised.

 Taste and Palatability is all over the Place (usually)

-As I mentioned above.
-Many of the bone broth powders you find strip the actual broth (beef or chicken) flavour out of the finished bone broth.
+Many of the products you find strip the actual broth (beef or chicken) flavor out of the finished version.
 From here they add in chocolate or vanilla flavouring (usually stevia, natural flavours, cinnamon, acacia or something similar).

-The result is an awful ‘protein powder’ tasting beverage.
+The result is an awful, chalky tasting beverage.
 Not great.

-I would stick to powders that actually taste like chicken or beef bone broth.
+I would stick to powders that actually taste like chicken or beef.

 Powder Bone Broth Has No Gelatin

-It will not gel like bone broth at fridge temperature because it has been hydrolyzed.
+It will not gel like a liquid one at fridge temperature because it has been hydrolyzed.
 While gelatin gels, collagen does not.

-Collagen is typically sourced from factory-farmed beef operations in South America.
-While bone broth powder may be made in the USA or Canada in smaller batches from more trustworthy sources.
-Best to check your sourcing regardless of which you use.
+- Collagen is typically sourced from factory-farmed beef operations in South America.
+While bone broth may be made in the USA or Canada in smaller batches from more trustworthy sources.
+You are best to check your sourcing regardless of which you use.

-Collagen is highly processed compared to bone broth powder.
+- Collagen is highly processed compared to broth products.
 It involves many additional steps including enzymolysis, decolourizing, deodorizing, filtering and degerming.

-They have similar amino acid profiles.
+- They have similar amino acid profiles.
 Both have glycine and proline.
 Collagen is lower in price because it is now a commodity product with endless competitors.

-How to Choose The Right Bone Broth Powder
+How to Choose The Perfect Bone Broth Powder

-You want to ensure there are no carbs in your bone broth powder and more importantly, no allergens.
+You want to ensure there are no carbs in it and more importantly, no allergens.
 Looking at products that claim keto or paleo is one thing, but ones that actually live up to these labels is another.

 - Be careful about serving sizes.
 Some will suggest you consume 1 whole scoop or up to 4 tbsp per 250ml water.

-- You want something that is concentrated enough so that you just need about 2 tbsp of powder per 250ml hot water.
+- You want products that are concentrated enough so that you just need about 1/2 scoop or 2 tbsp of powder per 250ml hot water.

 3. Check the ingredient list

-- It should read something like: ‘chicken bone broth’ or ‘beef bone broth.’
+- It should read something like: ‘chicken bone broth.’

-- ‘Bone broth concentrate’ or ‘bone broth collagen’ 99% of the time are just collagen powders, not bone broth.
+- ‘Concentrate’ 'broth' 'protein' or ‘collagen’ 99% of the time are just collagen powders.
+This is not what you want.

-- Be sure you are actually getting bone broth.
-Not collagen.
+- Be sure you are actually getting a real product.
+Not collagen that is mislabelled.